Vyral/base-template/_posts/2020-01-10-what-can-you-expect-from-our-market-in-2020.md

 I’ve got a quick real estate market update to share with you today, as well as some projections of what I believe we’ll see in 2020.

 **Interest rates and inventory are still low, which is going to lead to another increase in home prices.** We’re up a little over 5% from last year, which is a solid, healthy rate of appreciation.
-Overall, we expect our market to continue to be strong, and a little bit stronger than 2019.
+Overall, we expect our market to continue to be strong—maybe even a little stronger than 2019.

 A lot of people have been asking us about a potential recession or market correction.
 Since we finished with such a strong fourth quarter, however, **most of the experts don’t think we’ll see any kind of recession this year.**